-For more insight on growing your brand on Amazon, download The Essential Guide to Amazon Advertising for Brands.
-This guide provides the strategies and tactics your brand needs to generate more sales through the various advertising formats available on Amazon.
-Get your copy today!
+For more insight on growing your brand on Amazon, download Amazon Stores + Sponsored Brands: Taming the Two-Headed Monster for Marketplace Profitability.
+This guide provides the strategies and tactics your brand needs to drive more customers to your brand through Amazon Stores and Amazon Sponsored Brands.

 *Please note, this is just an example.
 Raising your organic rank is a function of a very complicated algorithm, where sales volume is just one of many factors.
 Additionally, there is no direct correlation between organic rank increase and sales increase.
 These numbers are used merely to showcase that improving your organic ranking may lead to more sales.